-10.3.3 What Goes Wrong
+10.3.3 What goes wrong

 Service denial remains an important issue.
 As there is no return channel from the meter to the vending station, the only evidence of how much electricity has been sold resides in the vending equipment itself.
-The agents who operate the vending machines are typically small shopkeepers or other township entrepreneurs who have little capital and so are allowed to sell electricity on credit.
-In some cases, agents just dumped their equipment, then claimed that it got stolen.
+The agents who operate the vending machines are typically small shopkeepers or other township entrepreneurs who have little capital so are allowed to sell electricity on credit.
+In some cases, agents just dumped their equipment and claimed that it got stolen.
 This is manageable with small agents, but when an organization such as a local government is allowed to sell large amounts of electricity through multiple outlets, there is definitely an exposure.
 A lot of the complexity was needed to deal with untrustworthy (and mutually mistrustful) principals.

 As with burglar alarms, environmental robustness is critical.
-Apart from the huge range of temperatures (as variable in South Africa as in the continental United States) many areas have severe thunderstorms-the meter is in effect a microprocessor with a 3-kilometer lightning conductor attached.
+Apart from the huge range of temperatures (as variable in South Africa as in the continental USA) many areas have severe thunderstorms: the meter is in effect a microprocessor with a 3 kilometer lightning conductor attached.

 When meters were destroyed by lightning, the customers complained and got credit for the value they said was still unused.
-So their next step was to poke live mains wires into the meter to emulate the effects of the lightning.
+So their next step was to poke live mains wires into the meter to try to emulate the effects of the lightning.
 It turned out that one make of meter would give unlimited credit if a particular part of the circuitry (which lay under the token slot) was destroyed.
-Thus, service denial attacks worked well enough to become popular.
-(They could become a serious problem if banks field offline electronic purse smartcards that don't do full balancing, but rely instead on value counters plus statistical balancing.
-When a customer complains that a card has stopped working, all the bank can do is either refund the amount the customer claims was on the card, or tell him or her to get lost.)
+So service denial attacks worked well enough to become popular2.

+$^{^{2}}$ They could become a serious problem if banks field offline electronic purse smartcards which don't do full balancing, but rely instead on value counters plus statistical balancing.
+When a customer complains that a card has stopped working, all the bank can do is either to

 It was to get worse.
-The most expensive security failure in the program came when kids in Soweto observed that when there was a brown-out-a fall in voltage from 220 to 180 volts-a particular make of meter went to maximum credit.
-Soon kids were throwing steel chains over the 11 KV feeders and crediting all the meters in the neighborhood.
-This was the fault of a simple bug in the meter ROM, which wasn't picked up because brownout testing hadn't been specified.
+The most expensive security failure in the program came when kids in Soweto observed that when there was a brown-out - a fall in voltage from 220 to 180 volts - then a particular make of meter went to maximum credit.
+Soon kids were throwing steel chains over the 11KV feeders and crediting all the meters in the neighborhood.
+This was the fault of a simple bug in the meter ROM, which wasn't picked up because brown-out testing hadn't been specified.
 In fact, developed country environmental standards were inadequate and had to be rewritten.
 The effect on the business was that 100,000 meters had to be pulled out and re-ROMmed; the responsible company almost went bust.

 There were numerous other bugs.
-One make of meter didn't vend a specified quantity of electricity, rather so much worth of electricity at such-and-such a rate.
-It turned out that the tariff could be set to a tiny amount by vending staff, so that it would operate almost forever.
-Another make allowed refunds, but a copy of the refunded token could still be used (blacklisting the serial numbers of refunded tokens in subsequent token commands is hard, as tokens are hoarded and used out of order).
-Another meter remembered the last token serial number entered, and by alternately entering duplicates of two tokens, it could be charged up indefinitely.
+One make of meter didn't vend a specified quantity of electricity, but so much worth of electricity at such-and-such a rate.
+It turned out that the tariff could be set to a minute amount by vending staff, so that it would operate almost for ever.
+Another allowed refunds, but a copy of the refunded token could still be used (blacklisting the serial numbers of refunded tokens in subsequent token commands is hard, as tokens are hoarded and used out of order).
+Another only remembered the last token serial number entered, so by alternately entering duplicates of two tokens it could be charged up indefinitely.

 As with cash machines, the real security breaches resulted from bugs and blunders, which could be quite obscure, but were discovered by accident and exploited in quite opportunistic ways.
-These exploits were sometimes on a large scale, costing millions to fix.
+These exploits were sometimes on a large scale and cost millions to fix.

-Other lessons learned were the following.
+Other lessons learned were: